Senior Staff

 Dean of the College

 In his role as Dean of the College, Gustavo Burkett oversees the student experience, including academic advising, student success, multicultural affairs, residential life, civic engagement, health and counseling services, the office of the Dean of Students, and Colby’s signature program for facilitated and funded research, internship, and global experiences, DavisConnects.
 Originally from Argentina, he first lived in Maine as a high-school exchange student and later earned his bachelor’s and master’s degrees from University of Maine.
-He is currently completing his Ph.D. at University of Massachusetts, Boston.
+He completed his Ph.D. at University of Massachusetts, Boston.
 Prior to Colby, Burkett served in leadership roles at University of North Carolina at Charlotte, Boston College, and most recently, Massachusetts Institute of Technology.
 Gustavo Burkett’s career trajectory and diverse experiences have shaped him into an influential professional in higher education.
 With a breadth of expertise in many areas of higher education administration, he continues to make significant contributions to the field, inspire students, and drive positive change.

 Ruth J. Jackson